ripfreeworld/ModuleTracking/Instruction.md

     Connect the user with database `jumpingjive`:
     <pre>postgres=# GRANT ALL PRIVILEGES ON DATABASE jumpingjive to user_name</pre>

-8. At last, you could try to run the python script `connect.py` to see if       it shows the result `Connected...`
 ### Ubuntu
 >More information in
 >[Getting Started with PostgreSQL](https://www.ntu.edu.sg/home/ehchua/programming/sql/PostgreSQL_GetStarted.html)